FPBench: A Comprehensive Benchmark of Multimodal Large Language Models for Fingerprint Analysis: Related Work

-\textbf{Fingerprint Recognition.} Recent progress in fingerprint recognition stems from deep learning, using CNNs \cite{tang2017fingernet, engelsma2019learning, nguyen2018robust, takahashi2020fingerprint, darlow2017fingerprint, gavas821enhancement} and transformer-based networks \cite{tandon2022transformer} for feature extraction and matching.
-FingerNet \cite{tang2017fingernet} combines ridge orientation and minutiae extraction in a unified CNN framework, while DeepPrint \cite{engelsma2019learning} learns compact, discriminative representations for scalable verification.
+Recent progress in fingerprint recognition relies on the use of deep learning, \textit{e.g.}, CNNs in \cite{tang2017fingernet, engelsma2019learning, nguyen2018robust, takahashi2020fingerprint, darlow2017fingerprint, gavas821enhancement} and transformer-based networks \cite{tandon2022transformer} for feature extraction and matching.
+FingerNet \cite{tang2017fingernet} combines ridge orientation and minutiae extraction in a unified CNN framework, while DeepPrint \cite{engelsma2019learning} learns compact, fixed-length representations for fast, scalable verification.
 MinutiaeNet \cite{nguyen2018robust} performs automated minutiae map extraction.
-Transformer-based approaches such as \cite{tandon2022transformer} further combine global and local representations with smart matching process.
-Despite these advances, most deep learning approaches treat fingerprint recognition as a purely visual task, lacking the ability to provide natural language justifications or structured reasoning needed in forensic workflows, such as, ACE-V analysis performed by NIST SWGFAST~\cite{SWGFAst_Doc9,SWGFAst_Doc10}.
+Transformer-based approaches such as \cite{tandon2022transformer} further combine global and local representations with a smart matching process.
+Despite these advances, most deep learning approaches treat fingerprint recognition as a purely visual task, lacking the ability to provide natural language justifications or structured reasoning needed in forensic workflows, such as ACE-V analysis performed by NIST SWGFAST~\cite{SWGFAst_Doc9,SWGFAst_Doc10}.
 To date, the lack of explainability restricts the possibility of an AI forensic agent capable of making automated decisions.
-Our work addresses this gap by evaluating whether MLLMs can assist in fingerprint tasks while providing interpretable language-based explanations.
-This approach bridges vision-only models with the forensic need for transparent, expert-aligned decision-making.
+Our work addresses this gap by evaluating whether MLLMs can assist in fingerprint tasks while providing coherent reasoning.